-- If the customer is a Native American, the enrollment is changed based on the policy in MA1104.D. - All other eligible customers are enrolled with an EPD program contractor based on the customer's county of fiscal responsibility.
+- If the customer is an American Indian, the enrollment is changed based on the policy in MA1104.D. - All other eligible customers are enrolled with an EPD program contractor based on the customer's county of fiscal responsibility.

 2) Tribal Contractor Requests Enrollment Change